 Annuity with Nursing Home Care Rider

 Healthcare costs can upend a retirement plan, especially if a long nursing home stay is needed.
 An annuity with nursing home care rider can add extra protection—either by waiving surrender charges for access to funds during confinement or by boosting lifetime income when care is required.
-Below, we explain how these riders work, who they fit, and how to compare options across carriers.
+Below, we explain how these riders work, who they fit, how the triggers are typically defined, and what to confirm before you rely on a rider as part of your long-range plan.

 Compare Annuities with Nursing Home Care Riders